 Top roping (when done correctly) is a safe and controlled method of rock climbing, but to climb routes that have no foot access to the top (such as multi-pitch) you will need to learn to lead climb.
 This usually starts with sport climbing on bolted routes, where placing protection as you ascend is as easy clipping a Quickdraw (two carabiners joined by webbing) to the bolt then clipping your rope into the Quickdraw.

-Traditional or “trad” climbing get a little more technical.
+Traditional or “trad” climbing gets a little more technical.
 Climbers ascend the rock with an entire rack of gear to place as protection from wired aluminum blocks called nuts to actuating cam devices, which are used in cracks.
 Since your safety is dependent on how that protection is placed, trad climbing should be attempted on routes where you are confident of your strength, skills and ability.
-MSAA offers a 1-Day introduction to trad climbing for intermediate to advanced top rope or sport climbers to get you up to speed.
+MSAA offers a 1-Day Intro to Trad for top rope or sport climbers to get you up to speed.